thelearned1/solonarv.github.io/posts/2018-11-07-making-blog-with-hakyll-2-github-pages.md

 Augh!
 Travis is installing cabal and trying to compile with that!
 That's definitely not what I want.
 Fortunately, a quick search turns up [the `stack` docs](https://docs.haskellstack.org/en/stable/travis_ci/), which provide a ready-made `.travis.yml`.
 It's fairly large, so I won't be including it.
-Let's try again:
+Let's try again.

+This first build takes a while (nearly 40 minutes, in fact!), since `stack` and hakyll's dependencies need to be set up first; but future builds will be faster, because Travis can cache the results of that work.

+Now that I've got a successful build, it's time to get the deployment working. `$GITHUB_TOKEN` needs to be set to an appropriately-scoped GitHub Personal Access Token, which is easy to set up.

+A few minutes later, and... it's done!
+That was much easier than I expected it to be.
+All that's left is to push the latest version of this very blog post.